Click on any of the following links for information:

 Located in the Student Access and Success Center at 2200 Campbell Street, the Veterans and Military Services Office administers Veterans’ Administration educational benefit programs for veterans and their dependents who may be eligible to receive benefits under any one of several programs.
 Applications and further information are available in the Veterans and Military Services Office or by calling 903-886-5123.

-Located in the Student Access and Success Center at 2200 Campbell Street, the mission of Career Development is "to educate students and provide opportunities throughout their college career to achieve employment success."
+Career Development is located in the Student Access and Success Center (One Stop Shop) at 2200 Campbell Street.
+The mission of Career Development is "to educate students and provide opportunities throughout their college career to achieve employment success."
 The office provides a number of programs and services throughout the year for students as they prepare for a successful transition into their careers.
-Programs available on campus or by scheduled event at off-site locations include: career fairs, both on-campus and off-site, job search related workshops for professional development, mock interviews, lion job shadow, business etiquette dinners, and networking events as well as a career closet (dress for success).
-Services available to all students, at off-site locations and online include résumé and cover letter consultation, career assessment and counseling (MyPlan.com) job search resources, mock interviews (interview stream), and applications and letter for professional schools or employment.
-Career Development provides a guide, "Make the Connection Handbook", available online for undergraduates, graduates and alumni.
-All students and alumni may register and receive access to the job/internship database, hirealion.
-Contact the Office of Career Development at 903-468-3212 or visit the website at www.tamuc.edu/careerdevelopment.
+Programs include various events throughout the year including career and internship fairs, lion job shadow, business etiquette dinners, networking events, career closet (professional dress for students), and job search related workshops focused on professional development, marketable skills, and career readiness.
+Services available to all students include résumé and cover letter consultation, career assessment and counseling (MyPlan.com) job search resources, mock interviews (PerfectInterview), LinkedIn consultation, and applications and letter for professional schools or employment.
+Career Development provides a guide, "Make the Connection Guide", available online for undergraduates, graduates and alumni.
+All students and alumni may register and receive access to the job and internship database, Hirealion.
+Contact the Office of Career Development at 903-468-3223 or visit the website at www.careerdevelopment.com.

 Graduate students who have full or conditional admission to a graduate degree program or a teacher certification program may be eligible for several forms of financial aid.
 These programs include the Texas Public Education Grant (TPEG), Graduate Tuition SetAside (GSETASIDE) or Tuition SetAside for Graduate Students (SETASIDEG) College Work-Study, the TEACH GRANT and several federal student loan programs.
 Departmental scholarships are available for admitted graduate students with a high GPA.
 Admitted students can apply for departmental scholarships through their myLEO portal.
 Graduate Teaching and Research Assistantship appointments are done by the individual departments and approved through the Provost Office.
 Graduate students should contact the department directly for Graduate Teaching and Research Assistant appointments.
 The Office of Financial Aid & Scholarships is located in the One-Stop Shop.